copper-lang/.github/profile/README.md

 # Copper

-A data-oriented programming language written in Python.
+Procedure-oriented programming language written in Python that focuses on data manipulation.